-Type of Certificate Remarks Official Transcript Certificate of Attendance Certificate of Expected Graduation (Completion) · 100 yen per document (Japanese). · 300 yen per document (English). · If you want the names of courses that you are currently taking on your transcripts, please make the payment at the machine and apply at the ILA Office. · For students in the 7th semester, we are unable to issue Certificate of Expected Graduation directly from the machine.
-Please make the payment at the machine and apply at the ILA Office.
-Student Discount Card (学割証/Gakuwari-shō) 20% discounts apply to tickets for JR (one way that is 100km and over), some ferries and busses.
-4 pieces a day, 10 pieces a year at maximum.
+Type of Certificate Remarks Official Transcript Certificate of Attendance Certificate of Expected Graduation (Completion) 100 yen per document (Japanese).
+300 yen per document (English).
+If you want the names of courses that you are currently taking on your transcripts, please make the payment at the machine and apply at the ILA Office.
+Student Discount Coupon (学割証/Gakuwari-shō) 20% discounts apply to tickets for JR (one way that is 100km and over), some ferries and busses.
+4 coupons a day, 10 coupons a year at maximum.
 Valid for three months.
-Certificate of Health Examination (Available for students who undergo Periodical Health Examinations only) Only students in the 4th year can apply through the certificate issuing machine.
-Other students must apply at the Health Center.
-For scholarship application purposes, it will take approximately 10 days to be issued.
-Please leave enough time to apply at the Health Center.
-For employment purposes, issuance period will be posted on the message boards of the Health Center and ILA.
-Type of Certificate Remarks Certificate for Commuter Pass (通学証明書/Tsūgaku shōmeisho) Student ID Card is needed.
+Certificate of Health Examination (Available for students who undergo Periodical Health Examinations only) Type of Certificate Remarks Certificate for Commuter Pass (通学証明書/Tsūgaku shōmeisho) Student ID Card is needed.
 Free of charge.
-Certificate of Graduation Certificate of Withdrawal 300 yen per document (Japanese).500 yen per document (English).3 business days to be issued.
+Certificate of Graduation Certificate of Withdrawal 300 yen per document (Japanese).
+500 yen per document (English).
+3 business days to be issued.
 Other Certificates 100 yen per document (Japanese).
 300 yen per document (English).
+I week to be issued.

-■ Application Forms
+Application Forms